KooiInc/es-string-fiddler/README.md

 # (chainable) String extensions using ES Proxy

-`es-string-fiddler` is a utility adding some nifty methods to manipulate strings.
-Methods (either native or extensions) returning a string can be chained.
+`es-string-fiddler` is a utility adding some nifty properties/methods to regular ECMAScript strings.
+Methods (either native or extensions) returning a string can be [chained](https://www.geeksforgeeks.org/method-chaining-in-javascript/).
 The 'constructor' (here `$S`) and instance extension methods (receiving string type parameters) can be called as regular function or as [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
+Strings containing HTML elements are sanitized by default: tags/attributes/attribute values within the string that are deemed insecure are be removed from the string.
+Sanitation problems are logged to the console.

 **[DEMO](https://kooiinc.github.io/es-string-fiddler/Demo)**